Music of the Pacific Northwest

-Music of the Pacific Northwest encompasses many musical styles from contemporary to the modern Pacific Northwest.
+The music of the Pacific Northwest encompasses many musical styles and genres from traditional to contemporary in the Pacific Northwest.
+The Pacific Northwest has contributed to the greater musical canon through its notable innovations in rock and indie music via influential bands such as Nirvana, The Microphones, The Sonics, and Elliott Smith.
+Genres that are considered to have originated from the Pacific Northwest include Grunge and Riot Grrrl.

 Native American and First Nations

 Song and dance were notable elements of precontact Northwest culture.
 The abundant food supply for coastal tribes like the Tlingit, Haida, Tsimishan, Kwakiutl, Makah, Quinault, and Coast Salish peoples is credited for allowing a settled lifestyle with elaborate artistic expression including woven clothing and basketry, communal longhouses and dance and music.
 Some dances, songs and stories were owned by a particular culture and used in association with potlatches and other important community events.
 Cultural preservation efforts in the 21st century include Makah and Yakama music.

 Modern

-In modern times, the Northwest is known for largely for its contributions to indie music, especially grunge and alternative rock.
+In modern times, the Northwest is known for largely for its contributions to Punk Rock and indie music, especially Grunge, Riot grrrl, and alternative rock.
 There is also a historically strong interest in folk music and many musicians from the region have made notable contributions to the contemporary folk revivalism movement.